The LPPWP (formerly LPPCHEA) Wetland Center

 Around 114 hectares of mudflats surrounding mangrove areas provide the opportunity for sources of food for about 5,000 birds per day.
 The count of different bird species range from 54 from the Department of Environment and Natural Resources – National Capital Region (DENR-NCR) to 80 bird species by the Wild Bird Club of he Philippines.
 Of these bird species, The Philippine Duck (Anas luzonica) and Chinese Egret (Egretta eulophotes) are vulnerable or is likely to become endangered unless the circumstances threatening its survival and reproduction improve.
-Also noteworthy are the Black-Winged Stilts (Himantopus himantopus) population in LPPCHEA which is estimated at about 1% of the total global population of Black-Winged Stilts.
+Also noteworthy are the Black-Winged Stilts (Himantopus himantopus) population in the LPPWP which is estimated at about 1% of the total global population of Black-Winged Stilts.
 Twenty-nine migratory bird species were counted by DENR-NCR as migratory including the Siberian Rubythroat (Luscinia calliope).
-LPPCHEA lies within the migration path of migrant birds escaping the harsh Siberian Winter.
+The LPPWP lies within the migration path of migrant birds escaping the harsh Siberian Winter.
 Migratory birds feast on mudflat species from August to April.

 Philippine Duck (Anas luzonica) Copyright Ken Billington (12 December 2010; Wikimedia Commons)